ocaml/opam/README.md

 compiler installations, flexible package constraints, and a Git-friendly development workflow.

-OPAM is created and maintained by [OCamlPro](http://www.ocamlpro.com).
+OPAM was created and is maintained by [OCamlPro](http://www.ocamlpro.com).

 To get started, checkout the [Install](http://opam.ocaml.org/doc/Install.html) and [Usage](http://opam.ocaml.org/doc/Usage.html) guides.